How to Download and Install MANOOL

 Launching MANOOL

-To run installed MANOOL, point the environment variable MNL_PATH
+To run installed MANOOL, point the environment variable MNL_PATH to the installed-library directory, e.g.:

 MNL_PATH=/usr/local/lib/manool mnlexec \